 Setup and Room Calibration

 Before we go into the technical details, the primary thing to know is that there’s only one difference between a 5.
 1 and 7.
 1 surround sound system — the number of speakers.

 A 5.1 system has six channels in total —- five speakers and one subwoofer.
 Some include high-rated floor standing speakers below 2000 to boost the sound quality of their 5.1 system.
-On the other hand, 7.1 has eight channels — seven speakers and one subwoofer.
+On the other hand, 7.1 surround sound has eight channels — seven speakers and one subwoofer.

 There are just two additional surround speakers on the 7.1 surround sound to make it more immersive.
 The question is, are these two speakers necessary?
 We’ll get to that later.

 The components you have to set up include the center speaker, subwoofer (for low frequency effects), left and right front speakers, and left and right rear speakers.
 If it’s a 7.
 1 surround sound system, you have two more side speakers to incorporate.

 When setting up, remember to place the main speakers away from the walls.
 Otherwise, the sound will be ‘absorbed’ instead of having a dynamic sound stage.

 The room matters as well, as there are factors you should consider such as space and decor.
 It might sound gimmicky, but determining how much sound bounces back lets you get full advantage of the audio quality.